JuliaComputing/DataSets.jl/README.md

   machines.
 The user may not want to know about this (typically) but the scheduler does need to know.

+DataSets doesn't provide these things itself — these are up to dataset implementations.

 ### Provenance: What is this data?
 What was I thinking?

 Working with historical data can be confusing and error prone because the